Peacocking

 According to some feminist scholars, men may tend to peacock because of the patriarchal ideas created by society.
 This hierarchy created between men and women and this idea of men competing for women's attention leads to peacocking.

+Among non-humans, other displays of peacocking may include auditory or visual behaviors, such as songs or dances.
+These behaviors signal reproductive fitness.